AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 >[!CONTEXTUALHELP]
 >id="acw_attributepicker_advancedfields"
 >title="Display advanced attributes"
 >abstract="Only most common attributes are displayed by default in the attribute list.
-Use this toggle to build a filter with advanced attributes."
+Use this toggle to view advanced attributes."

 >[!CONTEXTUALHELP]
 >id="acw_rulebuilder_advancedfields"